deepanjan1011/Hand-Gesture-Recognition/README.md

 A Python-based hand pose estimation system using MediaPipe with a simple MLP for recognizing hand signs and finger gestures.

-> ❗ **This is an English translated version of the [original repo](https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe).
-All content including comments and notebooks has been translated to English.** ❗

 ## ✨ Demo